Syslogine/docsy/userguide/content/en/docs/operating-systems/ubuntu/tutorials/reboot.md

 ---
 linktitle: "shutdown/reboot"
+title: How to shutdown or reboot
 weight: 2
+tags: ['how to', 'shutdown', 'reboot', 'ubuntu', 'server', 'desktop']
 ---

-# How to shutdown or reboot

 How to shutdown or reboot your Ubuntu machine from the command line?